ysr-hameed/ImageHive/docs/API_DOCUMENTATION.md

 ```

 ## Authentication
-All API requests require authentication using Bearer tokens.
+All protected API requests require authentication using Bearer tokens.
 Include your API key in the Authorization header:

 ```bash
 Authorization: Bearer YOUR_API_KEY